 According to the AHRI, the easiest way to verify that the system is properly matched is to ask your HVAC technician for an AHRI Reference Number or an AHRI Certificate of Certified Product Performance.
 This reference number and certificate verify the condenser and evaporator coil combination has been independently certified as a matched system.
 This certificate can sometimes be used to seek rebates from your utility company because you can prove its efficiency.

-An independent third-party verification of how efficient your matched system is will require the replacement of the indoor unit, outdoor unit and furnace (if you are using one).
-Heat pump systems don’t always require the use a furnace.
+Independent third-party verification of how efficient your matched system is will require the replacement of the indoor unit, outdoor unit, and furnace (if you are using one).
+Heat pump systems don’t always require the use of a furnace.
 Those that do are called hybrid heat pump systems.

 There are certain situations when you replace only one part of your HVAC system because it is covered under warranty.
 In that situation, the manufacturer can often replace that piece so it is a good match.
 It is also possible for an experienced company to match systems fairly closely with different brands (because of supply issues), but those won’t have the same documented efficiency that a truly matched system will.

 It’s never a good idea to buy mismatched equipment haphazardly with no thought to how they work together.
-The reason is that you won’t get the performance, comfort or the energy efficiency you expect.
+The reason is that you won’t get the performance, comfort, or energy efficiency you expect.
 At worst, the equipment could fail earlier than it should.

 Not sure where to start?
 No problem!
 Our trusted team is always glad to help you find the perfect fit for your needs.
 We’ll be happy to point you in the direction of a matched system and help you find the options to accommodate your budget.

 If a matched system isn’t in the stars, then so be it!
 We’ll still help you achieve better results over a longer period of time thanks to our maintenance programs (more on that in a bit).

 Find the Right Size Unit for HVAC Replacement

 Most homeowners don’t realize that there are many different sizes and configurations of HVAC systems available.